foxfriends/openfetch/README.md

   fetch: window.fetch,
 });

-// If your spec contains references (internal or external), they must be resolved.
-// This is probably the situation for most specs. const api = await openfetch.resolveAndCreate(SPEC, {
-  // The URL where the spec is hosted, from which to resolve relative references. url,
-  // The fetch implementation to use to make requests to resolve references.
-  fetch: window.fetch,
-  // ... also accepts the same opts as above
-});

-// If your spec is hosted, it can be retrieved automatically.
-In this case, the `url`
-// passed here will automatically be set as the base URL for resolving references. const api = await openfetch.hosted('http://example.com', {
+// If your spec is hosted, it can be retrieved automatically. const api = await openfetch.hosted('http://example.com', {
   // ... same opts as above
 });

 // Create an invocation context with credentials and such.
 The keys of the credentials